-13. LADY AND THE TRAMP
+14. LADY AND THE TRAMP

 Lady and the Tramp is the definition of a “fine” film.
 There’s nothing obscenely offensive about this adaptation by any means, but it also does very little to stand out from its source material, delivering one of the least daring remakes Disney has released.
 Though, as the first remake to be sent straight to a streaming service (since it was designed to be accessible on the launch day of Disney+), its small-scale storytelling makes a bit more sense, and, as mentioned above, it’s still a completely charming time as long as one’s expectations are lowered and they don’t look to it to impress as much as the titles at the top of this pack.

-12. MALEFICENT: MISTRESS OF EVIL
+13. MALEFICENT: MISTRESS OF EVIL

 Director: Joachim Rønning